-Clatsop Community College is a public country institution, so it offers a reduced tuition rate of $3,672 for in-state students who attend full-time.
+Clatsop Community College is a public country institution, which means it offers a reduced tuition rate of $3,780 for students who qualify as state residents and attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.